Saint Martial school: The manuscripts of "Aquitanian polyphony"

-The manuscripts "Saint-Martial C" und "D" even were nothing more than additional quaternia within a homiletic collection of sermons.
+The manuscripts "Saint-Martial B" und "D" even were nothing more than additional quaternia within a homiletic collection of sermons.
 Most of the manuscripts with polyphonic compositions are not just from the Abbey of Saint-Martial at Limoges, but as well from other places of Aquitaine.
-It is unknown to what extent these manuscripts reflect the products of Saint Martial in particular, it rather seems that there were prosar collections from various places in Southern France.
+It is unknown to what extent these manuscripts reflect the products of Saint Martial in particular, it rather seems that there were proser collections from various places in Southern France and Catalunya, and as such they must be understood from the context of the Reconquista of Spain and certain Southern French dynasties who became involved in it, often more by marriage than by wars.